stashed/postgres/docs/postgres.md

 sample-postgres-restore   gcs-repo          Succeeded   43s
 ```

-So, we can see from the output of above command that restore process succeeded.
+So, we can see from the output of the above command that the restore process succeeded.

 **Verify Restored Data:**

 In this section, we will verify that the desired data has been restored successfully.
-We will connect to the database and check whether the table we had created in original database is restored or not.
+We will connect to the database and check whether the table we had created in the original database is restored or not.

-At first, check if the database has gone to `Running` state by the following command,
+At first, check if the database has gone into `Running` state by the following command,

 ```console
 $ kubectl get pg -n demo restored-postgres